-For the first 10 years of my blogging career, I (like most bloggers when they first start) wrote about EVERYTHING.
+For the first 10 years of building my online presence, I (like most beginner bloggers) completely avoided picking a blog niche and wrote about EVERYTHING.
 Whatever topic I was thinking about that morning, as I procrastinated looking at my to-do list for my corporate job, would be whipped into a blog post and published immediately.

 You probably never heard of my blog for the first 10 years because this process was not very well thought out and my content was fairly boring and haphazard.